alexjohnj/geographyas/_posts/coasts/2012-01-05-coastal-erosion.md

 Many coastal rocks are susceptible to corrosion by salt water.
 Limestone coasts are susceptible to carbonation, where limestone is dissolved by carbonic acid in the sea.
 This process depends on the saturation of the sea however as if it contains too much calcium carbonate (CaCo<sub>3</sub>), carbonation won't occur.

-While this isn't strictly corrosion, the pressure of sea salt on rocks can also be a form of erosion.
+While this isn't strictly a form of erosion, the pressure of sea salt on rocks can also be considered a form of erosion.
 When sea water evaporates, the salt in it remains on the rocks and crystallises.
 The crystallisation causes the salt to expand and become heavier, straining the rocks and eventually causing them to fracture.

 ## Factors Effecting The Rate Of Erosion

 - The geology of the coast is very important.
-Limestone coasts will be more easily corroded, while harder coasts will be eroded far more slowly.
+Limestone coasts will be more easily eroded, while coasts made from harder rock types will be eroded much more slowly.
-- Size of the fetch.
-If the wave has a long fetch, it will have travelled further and gathered more energy.
+- The size of the fetch will effect coastal erosion as a long fetch will produce stronger waves with more energy allowing them to do more damage via hydraulic action.
-- The [wave type](/coasts/waves/#constructive--destructive-waves) effects the type of beach presence and hence the erosion of the coast.
+- The [wave type](/coasts/waves/#constructive--destructive-waves) effects the type of beach present and hence the erosion of the coast as different shaped beaches dissipate wave energy at different rates.
-- The type of beach (sand or shingle).
+- The type of beach (sand or shingle), which itself effects the shape of the beach.
 - Beaches help to absorb the energy of waves and reduce the effect of erosion on the coast.
 Steep beaches dissipate the energy of waves well and more gradual beaches have the effect of spreading the energy out.
 - Rock structure/geology/lithology.
 - Shape of the coastline.